 An API management platform provides tools for creating a developer portal to varying levels of customization.
 Typically, these tools would include the following.

 API catalog.
-Having a unified API catalog helps anyone in an organization find what APIs already exist so they don’t create similar APIs when they need them.
-An API management platform usually has self-services API registration capabilities that allow people to log APIs in common definitions, which can be then sent for approval or trigger notifications.
+A unified API catalog helps anyone in an organization find what APIs already exist so they don’t create similar APIs when they need them.
+An API management platform usually has self-service API registration capabilities that allow people to log APIs in common definitions, which can then be sent for approval or trigger notifications.

 Look and feel customization.
 You can use templates to customize the portal to match your branding, as well as change the site structure and add or delete elements.
-Sometimes it will be an integrated CMS with limited configuration options.
+Sometimes, this will be an integrated CMS with limited configuration options.
 In other cases, these could be APIs for predefined modules you can use when building a custom portal hosted on-premises.

 Other than that, API management allows you to configure webhooks, customize email templates, and create restricted content sections, so it’s easier to grant access to different groups of partners.